MSF40222 Certificate IV in Furniture Design and Manufacturing

 - Establish and maintain a safe furniture-making work environment

-- Set up, operate and maintain basic static woodworking machines
+- Set up, operate and maintain basic static woodworking machines for furniture designs

 Make your own dovetail saw and use it to learn the art of dovetail joints.
 Develop and build a piece of furniture with a traditional drawer, and practice a range of curving techniques such as steam bending, coopering, laminating or kerfing.

-- Create design solutions
+- Generate design solutions

-- Produce ideation drawings
+- Produce drawings to communicate ideas

 - Construct joints for custom furniture